mehmetbe/Chicago-Census-Data-SQL-Queries/README.md

 # SQL-Queries
 This repository includes the SQL queries that were written as part of requirements to obtain the IBM Data Science Professional Certificate.
 The description of each query is given as a comment in each file.

-Chicago Census Data:I worked with three datasets that are available on the City of Chicago’s Data Portal:
+Chicago Census Data: I worked with three datasets that are available on the City of Chicago’s Data Portal:

 1-Socioeconomic indicators in Chicago
 This dataset contains a selection of six socioeconomic indicators of public health significance and a “hardship index,” for each Chicago community area, for the years 2008 – 2012.
 A detailed description of this dataset and the original dataset can be obtained from the Chicago Data Portal at: